Why is There a Transmission Line Critical Length?

 Use a single limiting frequency in the above analysis.

 Addressing the first two points above requires its own article; we’ll save this for a future topic.
-The third point illustrates the reason that the knee frequency is sometimes used to analyze transmission lines.
+The third point illustrates the reason that the knee frequency is sometimes used as a proxy for analyzing transmission lines.
 The knee frequency (sometimes called the 3 dB bandwidth frequency) is equal to 0.35 divided by the signal’s rise time.
 Once you determine the input impedance and the critical length that meets your design requirements at the knee frequency, you should be able to see how harmonic content at lower frequencies will be affected.

 The powerful PCB design and analysis tools in Altium Designer® can help you analyze all aspects of your transmission line, including impedance matching and determining the transmission line critical length.
 These tools are built on top of a unified rules-driven design engine that interfaces with a number of simulation tools.
 You’ll also have access to a complete set of manufacturing planning and documentation features in a single platform.